Bratz (film): Box office

 Bratz grossed $10 million in North America and $16 million in other territories for a total gross of $26 million.

-In its opening weekend, the film grossed $4.2 million, finishing in 10th at the box office, making it a box office bomb.

 Home media

 The film was released to DVD on November 27, 2007.

 Soundtrack

 A film soundtrack entitled Bratz: Motion Picture Soundtrack was released on July 31, 2007, through Geffen Records.
 The soundtrack featured music from artists such as Ashlee Simpson, Dropping Daylight, and the Black Eyed Peas.
 Three singles were released prior to the album's release, "Rainy Day" by Janel Parrish, "Rockstar" by Prima J, and "Fearless" by Daechelle.

 Sales for the soundtrack were good and the album remained on the Billboard 200 charts for three weeks, peaking during its second week at position 83.
 Common Sense Media gave the soundtrack three stars, writing that "With heavy-hitting help from the Black Eyed Peas, The Slumber Party Girls, Ashlee Simpson, Dropping Daylight, and Lifehouse, these young performers gamely negotiate some very ordinary-sounding, preachy material and make the songs sparkle anyway."
-The 9th track on the album “Out from Under” was later covered by Britney Spears on her 6th studio album Circus.
+The 9th track on the album, "Out from Under", was later covered by Britney Spears on her 6th studio album Circus.